caltechlibrary/dataset/INSTALL.md

 - make.bat builds our application and depends on go and jq commands
 - release.bat builds a release, will prompt for version
-- clean.bat removes executables and temp files
+- clean.bat removes executable and temp files

 Compilation assumes [go](https://github.com/golang/go) v1.18.2